pkrajput/neural_movie_RS/README.md

 #### Model

 To predict the top 20 recommended movies, we use Collaborative Full Feedback model (CoFFee) [(Frolov & Oseledets, 2016)](https://arxiv.org/abs/1607.04228).
 This is a tensor-based method that can be used in a warm-start scenario.
-The data can be represented as a tensor with three dimensions: users, items, and ratings.
-This tensor will be Tucker decomposed and can be represented as:

-$$
-\mathcal{R} = \mathcal{G} \times_1 U \times_2 V \times_3 W.
-$$

-Higher order folding-in will be used in the method to predict recommendations.
-If $P$ is is a new user preference matrix, the data can be updated to the Tucker model and can computed:

-$$
-R \approx VV^{T}PWW^{T}.
-$$

 DeepFM and NeuralCF are two popular models for developing recommendation systems.
 To learn user and item embeddings, NeuralCF employs a neural network.
 This enables the model to capture user-item relationships and make personalized recommendations.